-When you use high-quality steak, adding too much seasoning may unnecessarily hide its own unique flavour.
+Adding too much seasoning may unnecessarily hide its unique flavour when you use high-quality steak.
 Keep it simple.
 Most of the time, salt and black pepper will do the trick.

-To cook your sous vide steak together with seasoning, use fresh herbs for best results.
-Add them to the hot pan during searing as well, for an extra flavour.
+To cook your sous vide steak with seasoning, use fresh herbs for the best results.
+Add them to the hot pan during searing for an extra flavour.

 Dry spices work better after the meat is cooked.
 Rub it on a finished steak before searing it.

 Sous Vide Steak, Step-By-Step

 Simplicity is one of the best benefits of cooking with sous vide, as you can see.
 Use your free time to set the table or watch football.
 The machine will let you know when it's finished.
 Set it, forget it.

 - Turn on and set up your sous vide machine accordingly.
 Preheat the water for the best results.

 - Season the steak with salt and pepper and transfer it into the sous vide food-safe bag.

 You can put multiple pieces in one bag and cook them simultaneously.
 Just make sure that they will be evenly spread.

 - Remove the air using the vacuum sealer.